Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Introduction

-\begin{itemize} \item We conduct a large-scale empirical study (hyperparameter sweeps, ablations) on the compression performance of small transformers trained on raw byte sequences of text, image, and audio data (and all combinations), across various model- and dataset sizes. \item We are the first to show that small pre-trained transformers achieve better compression ratios than general-purpose and domain-specific compressors on $1$GB of out-of-distribution data across different modalities, \eg 0.49 on audio \versus 0.51 for \citet{bellard2021nncp} \& 0.54 for FLAC. \item We show that training on multiple modalities only slightly deteriorates the performance on each individual modality but significantly boosts the compression ratios on multimodal data, as long as all the evaluation modalities are part of the training data mixture. \item We demonstrate that small pre-trained transformers fail to beat standard compressors on unseen data modalities (\ie modalities they were not trained on), meaning that there is only weak transfer to novel modalities (which is not the case for LLMs~\citep{deletang2024language}). \end{itemize}
+\begin{itemize} \item We conduct a large-scale empirical study (hyperparameter sweeps, ablations) on the compression performance of small transformers pre-trained on raw byte sequences of text, image, and audio data (and all combinations), across various model- and dataset sizes. \item We are the first to show that \emph{small pre-trained} transformers achieve better compression ratios than general-purpose and domain-specific compressors on $1$GB of OOD data across different modalities, \eg 0.49 on audio \versus 0.51 for \citet{bellard2021nncp} \& 0.54 for FLAC. \item We show that training on multiple modalities only slightly deteriorates the performance on each individual modality but significantly boosts the compression ratios on multimodal data, as long as all the evaluation modalities are part of the pre-training data mixture. \item We show that small pre-trained transformers fail to beat standard compressors on data modalities that were unseen during training, implying weak out-of-modality transfer (unlike LLMs, see \citet{deletang2024language}). \end{itemize}